“We don’t hibernate, we celebrate!“

 As well as lining up for food, families played with the games dotted around the grounds, like giant jenga, and a snowy obstacle course for kids.
 The current Governor General, former astronaut Julie Payette, opened the Nordic games, which you can see in the video below.
 Do also look out for the Inuit throat singing.
 This was my favourite sight at the Winter Celebrations.
 If you haven’t heard it before, it’s when two people (traditionally women) face each other and sing a breathy duet with lots of grunts – and laughter at the end, when one woman outlasts the other.

-Sample some great food and drink
+Sample some great Canadian food and drink

 BeaverTails weren’t the only tasty things I ate while I was in Ottawa.
 The breakfast menu at the Best Western Plus Gatineau-Ottawa Hotel, where I stayed for the first two nights, was superb.
 It featured pancakes heaped with fruit and maple syrup, perfectly cooked eggs with bechemel sauce and home fries (which were a bit like roast potatoes, but smaller, and fried), and poutine.
-Although I didn’t feel like the Canadian dish of chips (fries), gravy and cheese curds for breakfast, diners around me were tucking into their poutine with relish.
+Although I didn’t feel like this traditional Canadian dish of chips (fries), gravy and cheese curds for breakfast, diners around me were tucking into their poutine with relish.
 (You can read more about the Best Western Plus Gatineau-Ottawa Hotel here, in this feature on Ottawa Hotels)

 ByWard Market Winterlude Stew Cook-Off